Citizens lose cash, valuables to robbers

-HAFIZABAD - Six persons were deprived of Rs228,000, six cell phones and 1,500 Saudi Riyals at six different places during the past 24 hours.
+HAFIZABAD - Six persons were deprived of cash, six cellphones and 1,500 Saudi Riyals in separate incidents occurred in different places the other day.

-Younus Ali, son of Jahan Khan Chadhar, was on the way to Jalalpur Bhattian on a bike when three armed bandits intercepted him and snatched away Rs74,000 and a cell phone.
+Younus Ali, son of Jahan Khan Chadhar, was on the way to Jalalpur Bhattian on a bike when three armed bandits intercepted him and snatched away Rs74,000 and a cellphone from him.

-The citizens expressed their resentment and anger over the slackness of the police for not controlling the increasing incidents of dacoity, robbery and burglary and called upon the Chief Minister of Punjab and IG Police to order the district police to intensifying patrolling on different highways to prevent rising incidents.
+The citizens expressed resentment and anger over the police slackness for not controlling the incidents of dacoity, robbery and burglary and called upon the Chief Minister of Punjab and IG Police to order the district police to intensifying patrolling on different highways to prevent rising incidents.

 A teenage girl of Solagin Kharl was allegedly abducted by her neighbour the other night.